Cilegon Banten, Indonesia Travel Guide

 Identify reputable local charities before contributing.

-Support reputable charities instead of giving money directly to individuals; this ensures your contributions reach those who need it most in a structured way.
+Support reputable charities instead of giving money straight to people; this ensures your contributions reach those who need it most in a structured way.

 Dine at local restaurants, use local transport, and purchase from local vendors.
 These actions directly fuel the local economy.